 We recently discussed the difference between profitability data and cash flow data.
 Your profit and loss statement might show a profitable month, but it can’t show you if that profit has reached your bank account.
 To invest in growth, you need to know exactly how much money gets added to your supply of working capital each month.

-Monitoring cash flow puts precise timetables on growth-related initiatives like expanding your team, mass marketing campaigns, or the purchase of new equipment.
+Monitoring cash flow puts precise timetables on growth-related initiatives like expanding your team, mass marketing campaigns or purchasing new equipment.
 When you know how much money flows in and out of your business, you can see exactly how much of the former you can afford to set aside for growth.

 How Do You Determine If You’re Cash Flow Positive?

-To determine the status of your cash flow, start by figuring out how much cash you have on-hand at the beginning of the month.
+To determine your cash flow status, start by figuring out how much cash you have on-hand at the beginning of the month.
 This includes cash from all of your business bank accounts.
 You can probably find your bank balances from the beginning of the month on the last bank statement from the month prior.

 Next, it’s time to compile the month’s cash inflows and outflows.
 But remember, this only includes the earning or spending of cash, as opposed to every time you make sales, purchases, or send invoices.